alexgabriel-ca/otdevops/README.md

 7. Security Group
 8. EC2 Instance with Apache

-The EC2 instance IP is output at the end of the Terraform script so that you can verify whether NGINX was installed and configured correctly.
+The EC2 instance public IP is output at the end of the Terraform script so that you can verify whether Apache was installed and configured correctly.

 This is a very basic example of IAC via a DevOps workflow, and will be improved as I have time.